 In 2007, the Colorado General Assembly established early childhood councils, via legislation (HB 07-1026), to positively impact services for children and families by building an effective and responsive local early childhood system.
 Having applied for and received council status in that same year, PCF is one of over 30 ECCs across the state.

 PCF provides support and leadership to the community through prevention, education, collaboration and advocacy.
-Some examples of this include:
+Current work includes:

-- Serving as a childcare resource and referral (CCR&R) hub for parents and caregivers looking to find available childcare providers and centers
+- Serving as a child care resource and referral hub for parents and caregivers looking to find available childcare

-- Advocating for the health and well-being of children through local partnerships and awareness campaigns, such as the child abuse prevention-focused How are the Children?
+- Advocating for the health and well-being of children through local partnerships and awareness campaigns

 - Increasing the number of available licensed childcare spots available through the Child Care 8,000 initiative, in partnership with Mesa County Public Health